tutuca/charlas/coroutines/talk.md

 ---

-title: We didn't do much of this with python:
+Title: We didn't do much of this with python:
-build_lists: true

 - Unless you really know when to use threads.
 - You can afford to launch enough processes.